lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 - weekly (periodically export at 03:00h on each Saturday)
 - monthly (periodically export at 05:00h on the first day of each month)

+**Note:** This option exports the database content from memory to SD card, but doesn't create a complete backup nor uploads it to anywhere.
+In case you use a periodic backup solution, you don't need to enable this periodic retention option, only enable retention above, because exporting database content is part of the add-on's backup.

 ### Option: `databases` (required)

 Database name, e.g., `homeassistant`.
 Multiple are allowed.